Radiergummi/batch-tools/custom_commands/README.md

 #### `mv <source> <destination>`
 Simple alias for `move`.
 Serves the exact same purpose.

+#### `passwd [<username> [, <password>]]`
+Alias for `net user`.
+Allows to set a new password for the current user (no parameters) or another user (first parameter).
+If a second parameter is specified, it is used as the new password without further questions.
+Due to the restrictions of Batch, the input is visible in plain text, so this should not be used in unsafe public environments.

 #### `ps`
 Simple alias for `tasklist`.
 Serves the exact same purpose.